nully0x/bittext/README.md

 Bittext is an interface between bitcoin sms service and the bitcoin core node.
 This service utilizes the Twilio API and Bitcoin core.

-There are 3 pr5mary layers this service is built on
+There are 3 primary layers this service is built on
 - Docker Container
 - Bitcoin Core Node
 - Core Lightning Node